 Please reduce the formatting in the manuscript to the bare minimum.
-The publisher will professionally typeset the text, including two correction phases, technical copyediting and the creation of an index.
+The publisher will professionally typeset the text, including two correction phases, technical copyediting, and the creation of an index.
 The different parts of the manuscript must be easy to identify (headings, main text, indented quotations, footnotes, images, bibliography, etc.).
 All details concerning the set (type area, font and size, hyphenation, alignment, etc.) are taken care of by a professional typesetter.

-Please prepare your document in such a way that the production and editing departments will be able to work with it easily:
+Please prepare your document in such a way that the editing and production departments will be able to work with it easily:

-- Only use common word processing programmes (Word for Windows or Mac, Open Office or Libre Office). - Please name your files in a way which makes them easy to identify (such as title of the publication_author's name.doc). - Choose a font and font size which is easy to read and openly available (e.g. Arial or Times New Roman, 11 pt). - Please delete all comments, tracked changes and highlighting in colour.
+- Only use common word processing programmes (Word for Windows or Mac, Open Office or Libre Office). - Please name your files in a way which makes them easy to identify (in the form: author's name(short) title.docx). - Choose a font and font size which is easy to read and openly available (e.g. Arial or Times New Roman, 11pt or 12pt). - Please delete all comments, tracked changes and highlighting in colour. - Please deactivate automatic hyphenation. - Gender-sensitive language: The CRC supports the representation of factual gender diversity in language.
+Please use neutral expressions as far as possible, especially when employing pronouns.